ManuelRibeiro89247/Thesis/README.md

 Present the translation of said signs in written Portuguese.

 What is expected to happen if two users use the app at the same time:

 ![image](https://github.com/ManuelRibeiro89247/Thesis/assets/61391856/a9487297-84f4-4381-8ddb-7d7ddcf4659c)

+## Third-Party Libraries

+This project uses MediaPipeUnityPlugin to identify hands, pose and face landmarks.
+For more information on the plugin, please visit [GitHub repository](https://github.com/homuler/MediaPipeUnityPlugin).

+I would like to thank the developers for making the development of this app a reality!